maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonmigration.rst

 Migrating Date Widgets
 ======================

-Being deprecated since Hildon 2.2, the calendar popup and date editor can be substituded by a HildonDateButton.
+Being deprecated since Hildon 2.2, the calendar popup and date editor can be substituded by a hildon.DateButton.

 Examples of a typical calendar popup and a date editor are presented bellow.